Lolit-Bairiganjan/TicketReservationSystemWeb/README.md

 - ✅ 40+ Coaches with berth distribution
 - ✅ Train routes with timings
 - ✅ Fare structures for all routes
+- ✅ Sample schedules for next 7 days

 </details>